Naturhistoriska/NRM-DNA-lab/doc/metadata/ENA_default_sample_checklist_README.md

 ### `sample_title`

 Title of the sample.
-Here I have used a longer name still containing as much information as possible, but still useful in downstream analyses.
+Here I have used a longer name containing as much information as possible, but still useful in downstream analyses.
 For example, one may consider combining `scientific_name` + `sample_alias` and also perhaps `specimen_voucher` (if not too complicated): `Genus_species_GS01_NRM12345`.